microsoft/pyright/docs/configuration.md

 - <a name="enableExperimentalFeatures"></a> **enableExperimentalFeatures** [boolean]: Enables a set of experimental (mostly undocumented) features that correspond to proposed or exploratory changes to the Python typing standard.
 These features will likely change or be removed, so they should not be used except for experimentation purposes.
 The default value for this setting is `false`.

 - <a name="disableBytesTypePromotions"></a> **disableBytesTypePromotions** [boolean]: Disables legacy behavior where `bytearray` and `memoryview` are considered subtypes of `bytes`.
 [PEP 688](https://peps.python.org/pep-0688/#no-special-meaning-for-bytes) deprecates this behavior, but this switch is provided to restore the older behavior.
 The default value for this setting is `false`.

+## Type Check Diagnostics Settings
+The following settings control pyright’s diagnostic output (warnings or errors).
+Unless otherwise specified, each diagnostic setting can specify a boolean value (`false` indicating that no error is generated and `true` indicating that an error is generated).
+Alternatively, a string value of `"none"`, `"warning"`, `"information"`, or `"error"` can be used to specify the diagnostic level.

 - <a name="reportGeneralTypeIssues"></a> **reportGeneralTypeIssues** [boolean or string, optional]: Generate or suppress diagnostics for general type inconsistencies, unsupported operations, argument/parameter mismatches, etc. This covers all of the basic type-checking rules not covered by other rules.
 It does not include syntax errors.
 The default value for this setting is `"error"`.